soraghallaigh/FH-Training-App-Sencha/README.md

-# FeedHenry Sencha Tutorial - v6
+# FeedHenry Sencha Tutorial - Part 6

 ## Overview

+'git checkout v5' to get the starting point for this section.

 For this part of the tutorial we will create a view with access to the camera.
 The FeedHenry Camera API, $fh.cam(), is used to do this.